wikipathways/kaavio/README.md

-kaavio
+Kaavio
 ====================

-The diagram viewer functionality for [pvjs](https://github.com/wikipathways/pvjs).
+A component for creating custom diagram renderers.
 "Kaavio" is the Finnish word for diagram.

+This library is not intended to be used on its own.
+Rather, it is to be used as a dependency for a parent library like [Pvjs](https://github.com/wikipathways/pvjs).
+The parent library provides one or more themes --- filters, markers, styles and symbols -- that Kaavio uses for rendering.

-See also the [Editor Plugin](https://github.com/wikipathways/kaavio-editor), which allows for updating the pvjson data.
+~~See also the [Editor Plugin](https://github.com/wikipathways/kaavio-editor), which allows for updating the pvjson data.~~ (Not ready yet.)

 License
 =======